Baptism (Christening) is the special service where we welcome someone into the church family.

 - You will be required to make a commitment to bring them up in the Christian way, and to state that you believe in God as Father, Son and Holy Spirit.

 - Everything will be explained to you simply and clearly, and all the help you need will be given before, during and after the Baptism Service.

-- You may choose either the main Sunday Service at 10.00am (which lasts about 75 minutes) or a special Baptism Service normally at 12.00noon (which lasts about 20 minutes).
+- You may choose either the main Sunday Service at 10 am (which lasts about 75 minutes) or a special Baptism Service normally at 12 noon (which lasts about 20 minutes).

-- Those who are baptised at a special 12.00 noon service will be invited to attend one of our Family Parade Services, where they will receive their Baptism Certificate and be formally welcomed by the regular congregation.
+- Those who are baptised at a special 12 noon service will be invited to attend one of our family services at Harvest Festival or Mothering Sunday, where they will receive their Baptism Certificate and be formally welcomed by the regular congregation.
 Children and adults can be baptised at any age.